-Inspired by Ariel’s song in The Tempest, the client for Sea Change sought a transformation on their beloved seaside village property with the replacement of a vacation cottage that was marginally functional for current needs.
-Client/architect discussions, and then collaboration, indicated the appropriate home would be quirky, playful, whimsical and full of personality; dynamic rather than static; unique but still tied to the architectural vernacular of seaside New England; evolved out of anthropomorphically derived classical architecture but not purely historicist; something to cause observers to first wonder and then smile; something nearly “rich and strange.”
-As with the best Mannerist architecture from around Shakespeare’s time (or any time), the goal was a transformation from within, rather than a revolutionary break with, the continuum of architectural tradition.
+The client for Sea Change sought a transformation on their beloved seaside village property; discussions, and then collaboration, indicated the appropriate home would be quirky, whimsical, and full of personality; dynamic rather than static; unique but still tied to the architectural vernacular of seaside New England; evolved out of anthropomorphically derived Classical architecture, but not purely historicist; something to cause observers to first wonder and then smile; something nearly “rich and strange.”
+As with the best Mannerist architecture, the goal was a transformation from within, rather than a revolutionary break with, the continuum of architectural tradition.

 All of the expressive energy is directed at the front.
 The back is a simple one-story linear form.
 Even the outdoor living spaces are at one end, beyond the edge of the facade, rather than at the rear.
 The front facade gestures down the street where it ends at the beach—a walk away.
 The “saltbox” shape visible at the south end of the house mimics the shape of the land beyond, directing attention up toward the all-important, meaning-bearing front.
 Its order is based on localized, but not overwhelming, symmetry.
 Different but not revolutionary, it fits into the neighborhood because it is based on historic/vernacular forms, relationships, and materials, yet it also expresses a desire for a house that is distinctly based on client personality and site characteristics.